Yemmmyc/my-portfolio/ReadMe.md

 ---

-## 🧭 About
+🧭 About

 This is a personal portfolio website created to highlight my journey as an IT professional.
-**I am an IT Professional with skillset at aligning technology with business strategy and delivering scalable, secure solutions**.
+I am an IT Professional with skillset at aligning technology with business strategy and delivering scalable, secure solutions.

 The portfolio serves as a central hub where visitors can learn more about me, view my technical skills, explore my featured projects, and connect with me directly.

----

-## ✨ Features
+✨ Features

-- ✅ **Fully Responsive Design** – Works seamlessly across devices
+✅ Fully Responsive Design – Works seamlessly across devices

-- 🎨 **Modern Oxblood Theme** – Professional look with consistent styling
+🎨 Modern Oxblood Theme – Professional look with consistent styling

-- 🧱 **Card-Based Layout** – Clean presentation of projects and sections
+🧱 Card-Based Layout – Clean presentation of projects and sections

-- 🧭 **Smooth Navigation** – Quick access to all sections of the site
+🧭 Smooth Navigation – Quick access to all sections of the site

-- 🌐 **Deployed on GitHub Pages** – Accessible from anywhere
+🌐 Deployed on GitHub Pages – Accessible from anywhere

----

-## 🛠️ Technologies Used
+🛠️ Technologies Used

-- **HTML5** – Structure and content
+HTML5 – Structure and content

-- **CSS3** – Styling and layout (custom styles, no heavy frameworks)
+CSS3 – Styling and layout (custom styles, no heavy frameworks)

-- **JavaScript** – Interactive features and smooth scroll behavior
+JavaScript – Interactive features and smooth scroll behavior

-- **GitHub Pages** – For hosting and deployment
+GitHub Pages – For hosting and deployment

----

-## 🗂 Project Structure
+🗂 Project Structure

 my-portfolio/
 ├── index.html # Main HTML file